codeananda/fakt_ai/README.md

 * Have you ever read something online and thought "I don’t know if that’s true"?
 * Have you ever heard someone confidently speaking about a tense topic?
-They quote research papers and say you can "look it up" and "go and read them yourself".
+They quote research papers saying you can "look it up" and "read them yourself".
 * Have you ever actually tried to look them up?

 I did.
 And I hit two major obstacles:

-1. Research is hard to find,
+1. Research is hard to find.
-2. If you do find it, it's hard to understand.
+2. Research is hard to understand.
 Does a paper saying they observed a 6% uptake in
    protein R-X-517A across all participants support what the original speaker was saying?

 ## ✅ The Solution